Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/references/feature-gates.md

 title: Feature Gates
 ---

 Upstream [Kubernetes][k8s] includes [feature gates][gates], which enable or disable features with flags and track the maturity of a feature using [feature stages][stages].
-Here in the Kubernetes Ingress Controller (KIC), we use the same definitions of `feature gates` and `feature stages` from upstream Kubernetes to define our own list of features.
+Here in the Kong Ingress Controller (KIC), we use the same definitions of `feature gates` and `feature stages` from upstream Kubernetes to define our own list of features.

 Using feature gates enables contributors to add and manage new (and potentially experimental) functionality to the KIC in a controlled manner.
 The features will be "hidden" until generally available (GA) and the progress and maturity of features on their path to GA will be documented.
 Feature gates also create a clear path for deprecating features.